 A Wider Range of Products

-Real estate investors also find that private lenders offer them access to the liquid capital they need when banks and other lenders would balk at the prospect.
+Real estate investors also find that private lenders for mortgage offers them access to the liquid capital they need when banks and other lenders would balk at the prospect.
 For instance, house flippers and renovators often work with private lenders.
 They are more comfortable with a nontraditional loan format than what a bank would accommodate.

-Think about it this way – would a bank agree to a home mortgage that would typically come with a 30-year term and require a very high credit score and a significant down payment to a renovation professional with little money down and no intention of living in the home?
+Think about it this way: Would a bank agree to provide a home mortgage, one that would typically come with a 30-year term and require a very high credit score and a significant down payment, to a renovation professional with little money down and no intention of living in the home?
 In most cases, the answer would be no. However, that doesn’t alleviate the need for that renovation pro to get access to capital to fund the repairs and upgrades necessary to fix the home and put it back on the market.
-Private lenders can offer a viable solution here.
+Non-institutional lenders can offer a viable solution here.